-The group will cater for vehicles with a competition history established in Australia in the period between 1 January 1992 and 31 December 1998 in events run to regulations promulgated by CAMS/Motorsport Australia and AVESCO 97/98 for Group 3A touring cars.
+The group will cater for Automobiles with a Competition history established in Australia in the period between 1 January 1992 and 31 December 1998 in Events run to regulations published by CAMS/ and AVESCO (97/98) for Group 3A touring cars.

-In the period, Group 3A cars were a specialized Class of 5 Litre Australian produced 2 Valve push-rod V8 engined 4 door cars made more suitable for competition by a number of modifications expressly permitted in the regulations of the period.
-The only vehicles permitted to enter Class A were vehicles produced by GMH and Ford Australia.
+In the period, Group 3A Touring Cars were a specialised Class of 5 Litre (5,000cc) Australian produced 2 Valve push-rod V8 engine, 4 door vehicles made more suitable for Competition by a number of modifications expressly permitted in the regulations of the period.
+The only Automobiles permitted to enter Class A were those produced by GMH (Holden) and Ford Australia.